Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 If you enjoy juxtaposing the historical and the contemporary in your photographs, Singapore has no shortage of such opportunities.
 The Tong Ah Eating House building at the junction of Teck Lim and Keong Saik Roads has stood since 1939, its name and the year of its founding proudly emblazoned on the Art Deco facade.

-In the background stands the ultra-modern Pinnacle@Duxton and its rooftop gardens.
+In the background stands the ultra-modern [email protected] and its rooftop gardens.
 In 2013, the eponymous coffee shop moved across the road and Potato Head Singapore took over the premises.
-For the price of a cocktail (which can be pretty steep in this country), you can access the rooftop bar.
+For the price of a cocktail, you can access the rooftop bar.

 The building’s resemblance to a ship’s bow makes it stand out among the neighboring shophouses, which house an eclectic mix of old-school eateries and cocktail and craft beer bars.